• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-The Saragosa has been a SoCal staple for years.
-The 5000 size sits perfectly in the 20lb class — 25 pounds of max drag, smooth waterproof construction, and a gear ratio fast enough for burning iron.
-It handles sand, salt spray, and the abuse of party boat fishing without complaint.
-Spool it with 30lb braid and you’ve got a reel that works from the kelp beds to the offshore banks.
+The Saragosa has been a SoCal staple forever.
+The 5000 size lands right in the 20lb class: 25 pounds of max drag, waterproof construction, and a gear ratio fast enough for burning iron.
+It shrugs off sand, salt spray, and the abuse of a 1.5-day trip.
+Spool it with 30lb braid and you have a reel that works from the Horseshoe Kelp to the outer banks.
 The bigger Saragosa 6000 steps up to the 30lb class if you need more capacity.

 Best Value: Daiwa BG MQ 4000